-At Children’s Dental Health, sleep dentistry is performed at one of three dental surgery centers, in partnership with our sister company, Children’s Surgical Centers.
-These dental surgery centers offer a hospital-like setting for doctors to perform procedures in a safe, controlled environment, accredited by the AAHC.
+At Children’s Dental Health, sleep dentistry is performed at one of three dental surgery centers, in partnership with our sister company, Children’s Dental Surgery.
+Our surgery centers offer a hospital-like setting for doctors to perform dental procedures in a safe, controlled environment, accredited by the AAHC.
 These centers are also staffed by clinical professionals who have deep expertise in sleep dentistry, such as board-certified anesthesiologists, pediatric dentists, registered nurses, and LPNs.

 There are a number of factors that help our dentists determine if a child would benefit from being treated at a surgery center, including age, behavior, and the amount of work required.
 The three main types of patients are:

 - Young children who need significant dental work.
 For example, if a child is unable to sit still to have x-rays taken in the office, they will struggle to remain relaxed and cooperative for a dental procedure that can take 30 minutes or more.
 A child who is unable to remain still will put themselves at risk for accidental injury during procedures.

 - Children who are afraid and experience anxiety.
 These patients will also struggle to sit in a dental chair, and their fear of the dentist will likely increase if procedures are performed while they are awake.

 - Patients who are physically and/or mentally handicapped.
 These children may also be unable to remain still or have anxiety.

 To learn more about our dental surgery centers, visit Children’s Dental Surgery.